SOTC: Sea Ice

 Sea ice is frozen seawater that floats on the ocean surface.
 Blanketing millions of square kilometers, sea ice forms and melts with the polar seasons, affecting both human activity and biological habitat.
 In the Arctic, some sea ice persists year after year, whereas almost all Southern Ocean or Antarctic sea ice is "seasonal ice," meaning it melts away and reforms annually.
 While both Arctic and Antarctic ice are of vital importance to the marine mammals and birds for which they are habitats, sea ice in the Arctic appears to play a more crucial role in regulating climate.

-Because they are composed of ice originating from glaciers, icebergs are not considered sea ice.
+Because they are composed of ice originating from glaciers, icebergs and ice shelves are not considered sea ice.
 Most of the icebergs infesting North Atlantic shipping lanes originate from Greenland glaciers.
 Visit Larsen Ice Shelf Breakup Events for information on icebergs in the Southern Ocean.

 Sea ice regulates exchanges of heat, moisture and salinity in the polar oceans.
 It insulates the relatively warm ocean water from the cold polar atmosphere except where cracks, or leads, in the ice allow exchange of heat and water vapor from ocean to atmosphere in winter.
 The number of leads determines where and how much heat and water are lost to the atmosphere, which may affect local cloud cover and precipitation.

 Ice thickness, its spatial extent, and the fraction of open water within the ice pack can vary rapidly and profoundly in response to weather and climate.
 Sea ice typically covers about 14 to 16 million square kilometers in late winter in the Arctic and 17 to 20 million square kilometers in the Antarctic Southern Ocean.
-On average, the seasonal decrease is much larger in the Antarctic, with only about 3 to 4 million square kilometers remaining at summer's end, compared to approximately 7 million square kilometers in the Arctic.
-Over the past several years, Arctic minima have been only 4 to 6 million square kilometers.
+On average, the seasonal decrease is much larger in the Antarctic, with only about 2 to 4 million square kilometers remaining at summer's end, compared to approximately 7 million square kilometers in the Arctic.
+Over the past 10 years, Arctic minima have been only 3.5 to 5 million square kilometers.
 These maps provide examples of late winter and late summer ice cover in the two hemispheres.

 SMMR and SSM/I